elliotgao2/xweb/README.md

 ## Why use xweb

-Your learning costs will be very low .
-Your code will be elegant.
-Your bug will be easy to solve.
 Your life will be long.

-- Xweb is easy to use.
 - Xweb has very simple api.
 - Xweb did not use any third-party dependency.
 - Xweb does not have any redundant code for python2.